medmonds19/MaryEdmondsPortfolio/translation1.md

 A. Grammatical Analysis

-**In the sentence "Haec māter Mortis et Lētī erat" mater is nominative but is not the subject.
-How does it function with the linking verb "erat"?**

 Surround all the verbs with two asterisks.
 (These will display as bold text.)
 Surround all the subjects with one asterisk.
 (These will display as italic text.)

 B. Grammatical Questions